DragonFly On-Line Manual Pages

 Signals

-Signals are used for timing out name resolves (during DNS
+Signals are used for timing out name resolves (during DNS lookup) -

-during the DNS lookup - which you can work around by building
+lookup - which you can work around by building libcurl with c-ares or

-libcurl with c-ares or threaded-resolver support. c-ares is a
+threaded-resolver support. c-ares is a library that provides

-library that provides asynchronous name resolves.
-On some
+asynchronous name resolves.
+On some platforms, libcurl simply will not

-threaded unless the CURLOPT_NOSIGNAL(3) option is set.
+function properly multi-threaded unless the CURLOPT_NOSIGNAL(3) option

-When CURLOPT_NOSIGNAL(3) is set to 1L, your application needs to
+When CURLOPT_NOSIGNAL(3) is set to 1L, your application needs to deal

-backend can trigger).
-Note that setting CURLOPT_NOSIGNAL(3) to
+trigger).
+Note that setting CURLOPT_NOSIGNAL(3) to 0L will not work in

-0L will not work in a threaded situation as there will be race
+a threaded situation as there will be race where libcurl risks

-where libcurl risks restoring the former signal handler while
+restoring the former signal handler while another thread should still

-another thread should still ignore it.
+ignore it.

 Name resolving

-provided by your operating system, must be thread safe.
-It is
+used by libcurl are provided by your operating system and must be

-important that libcurl can find and use thread safe versions of
+thread safe.
+It is important that libcurl can find and use thread safe

-fully thread safe.
+function fully thread safe.
 Some operating systems are known to have

 faulty thread implementations.
-We have previously received
+We have previously received problem

-working fine these days).
-Some operating systems that are known
+days).
+Some operating systems that are known to have solid and working

-to have solid and working thread support are Linux, Solaris and
+thread support are Linux, Solaris and Windows.

 curl_global_* functions